To engage students in meaningful observation of the natural world that involves them in citizen science and adds to scientific understanding.

 - Urban Birds Project – Learn about urban birds while participating in Cornell's Ornithology Project.

-- Project Firefly – Firefly Watch combines an annual summer evening ritual with scientific research.
+- Firefly Watch – You can combine an annual summer evening ritual with scientific research.

 - Lost Ladybug Project – A team of Cornell scientists is asking children for help from anywhere in the country.
 Start looking for ladybugs and "find 'em, photograph 'em and send 'em."